wp-cli/handbook/docs/internal-api/wp-cli-utils-get-flag-value/index.md

 ---
 layout: default
 title: WP_CLI\Utils\get_flag_value()
-description: Return the flag value or, if it's not set, the $default value.
+description: "Return the flag value or, if it's not set, the $default value."
 ---

 <a href="/docs/">Docs</a> &raquo; <a href="/docs/internal-api/">Internal API</a> &raquo; Input